 When the story already points to a narrower route

-- If timing after illness, fever, surgery, blood loss, postpartum change, weight loss, or stress is the strongest clue, use Trigger-Related Shedding Hub: Causes & Timelines.
+- When the timing follows illness, fever, surgery, blood loss, childbirth, weight loss, or major stress, use Trigger-Related Shedding Hub.

-- If ferritin, thyroid, nutrient, or hormone-linked clues are driving the uncertainty, use Lab-Linked Hair Loss Hub: Iron, Thyroid, Nutrients & Hormones.
+- When ferritin, thyroid, nutrient, or hormone clues are part of the uncertainty, use Lab-Linked Hair Loss Hub.

-- If itch, scale, pain, pustules, crusting, or scalp inflammation are leading the story, use Scalp Symptoms & Hair Loss: Causes & Next Steps.
+- When itch, scale, pain, pustules, crusting, or inflammation lead the story, use Scalp Symptoms & Hair Loss.

-- If the issue involves beard, brows, lashes, legs, underarm/pubic hair, or multiple body-hair sites, use Body Hair Loss: Causes, Clues & Next Steps.
+- When the issue involves beard, brows, lashes, legs, underarm/pubic hair, or multiple body-hair sites, use Body Hair Loss.

 Treatment & outlook